fenilli/nero/README.md

 - Reactive state with **signals** and **effects**
 - Scoped lifecycles using **contexts** and cleanup hooks
-- Direct DOM helpers for elements, text, and updates
+- DOM helpers for html creation and manipulation
 - Built-in support for **conditionals** and **lists**
 - Fine-grained updates without a virtual DOM
 - Planned **DSL compiler** to generate components from the runtime and dom helpers.